Raz-Dahan/pipelines/flask-kubernetes/README.md

 4. In the pipeline configuration, specify the Jenkinsfile from `https://github.com/Raz-Dahan/pipelines.git`.

-5. If the instance is based on Debian Linux add this at the beginning of get-ver.sh: `sudo apt install jq -y`.

-6. Customize the Jenkinsfile to enable/disable the approval stage based on your requirements.
+5. Customize the Jenkinsfile to enable/disable the approval stage based on your requirements.

 ## Running the Project